University of Washington Bothell: Providing access to excellence

 - There are 55 undergraduate and graduate-level programs available, offering day and evening classes.

 - Innovative teaching methods and interdisciplinary approaches; hands-on preparation for real life and career.

 - Outstanding student support services; award-winning on-campus library with access to full UW library system; career center; writing center; personal counseling; computer support; mentoring available for first-generation students and English language learners (ELL).

-- One of the most diverse college campuses in the region; 70 percent of our first-year students are from diverse backgrounds.
-About half are the first in their families to attend college.
+- UW Bothell is known for its diversity.
+More than 40 percent of our students are the first in their families to pursue a four-year degree.
 Read our 2017-18 Fast Facts.